DevonXDal/lingua-sona/README.md

 - **Project Maintainers:** *Devon X. Dalrymple (Moth Queen Devon)*, *Kip (Creature) and *Ashley Carlow (Panda)*

 ## IPA → Latin Glyph Mapping (Vowels & Consonants)
+Note that pronounciations are not strict and some variation in the pronounciation is expected and acceptable.
+Different origins and cultures have different levels of capabilities trained for making certain phoenetics.
+The entries here use the International Phonetic Alphabet with intent to quickly describe how certain glyphs are pronounced.

 ### Lingua Sona Phoneme Inventory